-3. Run If your compilation succeeds, you will be able to run your program.
-For now, we will run our programs in the interactions pane.
-You can see the interactions pane by clicking on the Interactions tab in the bottom window.
 You will run your program and see if it works as specified.
 If not... back to the step Edit.
 You can have errors at run time, too.
-These errors result in an "exploding heart;" these ghastly things are nasty error messages that are printed in dark red in the compiler output window.
+These errors result in an "exploding heart;" these ghastly things are nasty error messages containing many lines of ugly incantations.
 You can also have logic errors in your program; in this case, the program will reveal some unexpected behavior you did not want.